Upper bounds on charging power and tangible advantage in quantum batteries

-To probe these interconnected issues related to quantum advantage in batteries, in this article, we study an all-to-all coupled spin-chain quantum battery with 2-local interactions (two-body interactions).
+was obtained by replacing $\Delta H_C(t)^2$ by the Fisher information $I_E(t)$.
+Physically, $I_E(t)$ captures the ``speed'' of the battery state evolution in the energy eigenspace by quantifying the probability current, and significantly makes the power bound independent of $H_C$.
+While $H_C$ drives the occupancy in energy space, larger $\Delta H_B^2 ~\Delta H_C^2$ in collective charging only indicates the a potential, not necessarily a guaranteed and tangible, quantum advantage. {If the system shows superlinear charging under realistic conditions even after accounting for the resources needed for coherent charging (as opposed to classical parallel charging), then the superlinear part indicates {\it tangible} advantage.} While these bounds {discussed above} are physically well-founded and can even be reached in certain cases, they also may not accurately represent the underlying energy dynamics in specific situations.
+Though the bounds are theoretically elegant and insightful about the mechanism of the quantum advantage, one should perform a more detailed analysis, as the upper bounds as a standalone measure can be quite loose or even misleading for the system at hand.
 We find that computing the bound $\Delta H_B^2 ~\Delta H_C^2$ suggests that the system can exhibit a near-optimal quantum charging advantage despite the lack of global interactions.
-However, upon further scrutiny, we find that the battery state's evolution in the energy basis does not show faster charging with increasing $N.$ This prompts us to study the power bounds more closely.
-While these bounds are well-founded physically and can even be reached in certain cases, they also may not accurately represent the underlying energy dynamics in specific situations.
-The findings from this work do not challenge the power bounds themselves.
-They are theoretically elegant and insightful about the mechanism of the quantum advantage, and should be studied.
-However, in an eagerness to claim quantum supremacy, one should not overlook a more detailed analysis, as the upper bounds as a standalone measure can be quite loose for the system at hand.
+However, upon further scrutiny, we find that the battery state's evolution in the energy basis does not show faster charging with increasing $N.$

-In the next section, we introduce a kicked spin chain model of a quantum battery, and show that the power bound can nearly saturate the quadratic scaling even without global coupling.
-In Section \ref{sec: 3}, we conduct a closer inspection of the charging using the battery evolution in the energy eigenspace, and show that the advantage vanishes.
-We resolve the apparent contradiction between the two treatments and remark on using power bounds as a standalone measure of quantum advantage in Section \ref{sec: 4}.